magabriel/bolt-extension-newsletter-subscription/NewsletterSubscription/readme.md

 How to download the subscribers list
 ------------------------------------

-First of all, provide a value for `admin_secret` setting different from the default.
+First of all, provide a value for setting `admin_secret` in config.yml different from the default.

 Then, if you are logged in as *Developer* or *Administrator* you will see the option to download the subscribers CSV file.
 Just click the link and the file wil start downloading.